BetterStackHQ/logs-client-nlog/example-project/README.md

 ## Create logger

-First, include the `NLog` library upon which the Logtail package was built.
+First, include the `NLog` library upon which the Better Stack package was built.
 Then create a `Logger` instance which will be later used for sending log messages.
 To create a `Logger` instance, call `LogManager.GetCurrentClassLogger()` constructor.

 ```csharp
 using NLog;